DaybetLee/web_app/README.md

 ## My School Assignment 3

-This is my third application demo for my school assignment.
+This is my second application demo for my school assignment.
 The main requirement is to create a web application involving Node.js.

 Here are the functionalities associated with the application: